-3. A database approach
+2 A database approach

-A July 2000 talk by Dr. Alex Rudnicky on his session browser for the Communicator system [4], coupled with our desire to understand how students were using the Reading Tutor at schools, inspired the vision of a log viewer to display Reading Tutor interactions at multiple levels of detail.
+A July 2000 talk by Dr. Alex Rudnicky on his session browser for the Communicator system [1], coupled with our desire to understand how students were using the Reading Tutor at schools, inspired the vision of a log viewer to display Reading Tutor interactions at multiple levels of detail.
 We report on work in progress toward this vision - bugs and all.

 Our approach parses utterance and log files into a database, enabling us to answer research questions by writing concise database queries instead of complex perl scripts.
-The log viewer uses stored queries to generate views at different levels dynamically, allowing us to modify the view form and content.
+In contrast to the summaries recorded by the Reading Tutor, the log viewer uses stored queries to generate views at different levels dynamically, allowing us to modify the view form and content.
 We now explain how we represent, populate, query, and view the database.

-3.1.
-Database schema for Reading Tutor data
+2.1 Database schema for Reading Tutor data